 In order to begin working in the FWS program students must complete and submit various documents and information.
-The documents and information must be reviewed and approved by the Office of financial aid and other NYCPM departments.
+The documents and information must be reviewed and approved by the FWS Manager.
 Students who complete hours before being officially approved to participate in the FWS program will not have been added to the payroll system and any hours will be considered to have been volunteered.
-Students cannot be retroactively paid for any hours they completed before their eligibility to work was established.
+Students cannot be retroactively paid for any hours they completed before their eligibility to work is established by the FWS Manager.
 Until students have received official approval (as detailed in FWS documents and instructions) from NYCPM to begin working they cannot and will not be paid for any hours they might voluntarily complete.